Microcredential ekomex Outlierism – Learning from Deviant Cases

 Learning Goals

-• assessing accumulated knowledge about outliers for use in practice.
+• Assessing accumulated knowledge about outliers for use in policy design.

 Assignments for the Course